 Here’s a quick look at Dreamhost’s dedicated offering (reserving your own high-performance server):

-These are just 2 of the more popular dedicated web hosting services from Dreamhost, but they offer plenty more in-between.
+These are just three of the more popular dedicated web hosting services from Dreamhost, but they offer plenty more in-between.

 Virtual Private Server: VPS Hosting (What is VPS Web Hosting?)